-An “oasis” of Andean forest in the middle of villages, crops and pastures; occupying the boiler of the Pasochoa Volcano.
-Its difficult access and uneven relief made these lands unfit for agriculture and contributed to their conservation.
-Its trees laden with abundant moss, with a large number of epiphytes, orchids, ferns and bromeliads, have been the refuge and home of 127 species of birds and a variety of mammals such as cervicabras, rabbits, skunks, and Andean wolves.
-It is a delight to walk on these shaded trails where there are also plenty of butterflies.
+An “oasis” of Andean forest occupying the caldera of the extinct Pasochoa volcano, in the middle of the inter-Andean alley and surrounded by villages, crops and grasslands.
+The rugged relief and difficult access made the Pasochoa Wildlife Refuge an unsuitable place for human activities and the perfect refuge for many animals and birds.
+Its trees loaded with abundant moss, with a large number of epiphytes, orchids, ferns and bromeliads, accommodate 127 species of birds and a diversity of mammals such as cervicabras, rabbits, skunks, and paramo wolves.
+Over there it is a delight to walk among the shady trails where butterflies also abound.

 Nudo de Tiopullo; 22 kilometers in a straight line southeast of Quito; 9 km from the Panamericana Hw at the Amaguaña town.
 When getting to Amaguaña, take the road to the southeast where it indicates the sign of the “Refugio de Vida Silvestre Pasochoa”.
 This road is cobbled and apt for most vehicles.